-If you are new to Microsoft IIS web server, then you may check out this online course.
+If you are new to the Microsoft IIS web server, then you may check out this online course.

-Latest vulnerability report by Acunetix on IIS Web Server shows 7% of sample targets were vulnerable.
+The vulnerability report by Acunetix on IIS Web Server shows 7% of sample targets were vulnerable.

 The securing web application is always challenging considering the increase in online threats.
 You should consider all the possibilities to keep your website secure from the hacker.
-If you are looking to secure site hosted on IIS, then you may consider using WebKnight WAF.
+If you are looking to secure a site hosted on IIS, then you may consider using WebKnight WAF.

 - Administration interface – useful to manage WebKnight and statistics